kr15h/rpi-of-workshop-examples/README.md

 RPi + oF  Workshop Examples
 ===========================

-Collection of examples used in Raspberry Pi + openFrameworks workshops.
+Collection of examples used in Raspberry Pi + openFrameworks workshops!